ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/uncovering-the-past/index.md

     C. Do a combination of reading and watching (about one hour total) about anything related to archaeology.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you have read and watched.
         2. Discuss two of the questions or ideas with your counselor.
-2. Complete ONE adventure from the following list for your current rank or complete option A or option B. (If you choose an adventure, choose one you have not already earned.)
+2. Complete ONE adventure from the following list for your current rank (Webelos or AOL) or complete option A or option B. (If you choose an adventure, choose one you have not already earned.)
 Discuss with your counselor what kind of science, technology, engineering, and math was used in the adventure or option.
-    * **Wolf Scouts:** Collections and Hobbies
-    * **Bear Scouts:** Beat of the Drum
-    * **Webelos Scouts:** Looking Back, Looking Forward; Project Family
+    * **Webelos Scouts:** Project Family
     <img src="stone-art.jpg" class="W(100%) H(a)" />
     **Option A:** Some of the objects archaeologists find have been preserved in various ways.
 Experiment with preserving a hot dog with baking soda.
 Measure each dimension, then completely surround and cover the hot dog in baking soda.
 Let sit in a safe place for seven days, and measure again.
 Then cover the hot dog again, let it sit another seven days, and measure it a third time.
 Make note of any changes in size, shape, color, and other properties.
 Compare it to a hot dog that has not been preserved.
 Discuss your experiment with your counselor.
     **Note: Do not eat the hot dog,** and make sure to store your experiment in a safe place and dispose of it properly when you are done.